 Canada is a party to the Berne Convention for the Protection of Literary and Artistic Works (Berne Convention).
-The Copyright Act of Canada governs copyright protection in Canada.
+The Copyright Act governs copyright protection in Canada.
 It extends the same protection to both Canadian nationals and foreign nationals of other Berne Convention countries.
+In 2012, substantial amendments were made to the Copyright Act for the purpose of modernizing Canadian copyright law.
 There are many fundamental similarities between U.S. and Canadian copyright law.
 Some key similarities include:

 - The concept of originality: Canada, like the U.S., confers protection to original works as an essential condition of protection.

 - The nature of the works protected: Both countries recognize protection for relatively comparable subject matter.
 The Canadian Act recognizes original literary, dramatic, musical and artistic works, however, these terms have been given a broad definition.
 The U.S. statutory language protects all original “works of authorship.”
 Ultimately, the categories of protected works are comparable in both counties.

 - Registration is not required: As in the U.S., registration of copyright is not required for the protection to be recognized in Canada.
 However, registration confers certain presumptive benefits in Canada, while lack of registration in the U.S. limits certain available remedies.
 For example, both countries recognize the presumptive validity of a registration as evidence in a court proceeding.
 While registration in Canada is not required for a plaintiff to claim statutory damages, a Canadian registration is of significant assistance in evidencing rights in both civil and criminal proceedings.
 Importantly, registration in one country does not extend to the other country.

 - Anti-circumvention prohibitions: Canada now prohibits the use and sale of technologies designed to circumvent technological protection measures, similar to prohibitions found in the U.S. Digital Millennium Copyright Act (DMCA).